datakurre/corejet.pivotal/README.rst

 * The "Given" clause is optional, but must come first in a scenario
 * The "When" clause is required, and must come before the "Then" clause
 * The "Then"" clause is also required
-* An "And" clause can come after any "Given", "When" or "Then", but not first.
+* An "And" or "But" clause can come after any "Given", "When" or "Then", but not first.

 Please, note that ``filter`` will include ``includedone:true`` implicitly when it's not explicitly set to *false*.

-Optional ``pivotal.cfg`` that is looked at first from the current working directory (or as ``~/.pivotalrc``) may be a INI-style config file describing key value pairs within sections (special ``defaults``-section is supported for defining defaults).
+Optional ``pivotal.cfg`` which is looked at first the current working directory upwards (or from ``~/.pivotalrc``) may be an INI-style config file describing key value pairs within sections (special ``defaults``-section is supported for defining defaults).